 What is workforce planning?

 Strategic workforce planning is the process of analyzing, forecasting, and planning workforce supply and demand.
-Organizations may plan effectively to ensure their organization has suitably skilled employees in the right roles by identifying talent gaps, developing employee management procedures, and developing recruitment strategies.
+Organizations may plan effectively to ensure their organization has suitably skilled employees in the right roles by identifying talent management gaps, developing employee management procedures, and developing recruitment strategies.

 Today, companies must innovate better than ever.
 To achieve this, they need talented people who can handle those demands.
 This forces organizations to work more efficiently, finding ways to keep costs low and maximize their budget without compromising the quality of work.